williamngan/pts/guide/md/_0700_Animation.md

 # Animation

-There are many great javascript animation libraries which you may use alongside Pts.
-For simple use cases, Pts' [`Tempo`](#link) utility class provides an intuitive and lightweight alternative.
+[`Tempo`](#link) is a lightweight utility class which helps you create animation sequences intuitively.
+It's an alternative to many other great animation libraries (which you can use with Pts too).

-Animation sequences are commonly implemented as a curated list of tweens played in milliseconds.
-But what if we take the idea one level higher, and think of it like a dance?
+Typically, animation sequences are often implemented as a curated list of tweens in milliseconds.
+But what if we take the idea one level higher, and treat it like a dance?
 Like One-two-three, One-two-three...

-Let's start by setting the beats.
+Let's start by counting the beats.
 Tempo is usually measured in beats-per-minute (bpm), so there are two ways to initiate a [`Tempo`](#link) instance: by setting a bpm, or specifying the duration of a beat in milliseconds.

 ```
 // 120 beats-per-minute, or 500ms per beat